svenka82/Directional-Stock-Prediction/README.md

 1. CODE - Contains all the code files.
   a.
 Contains data scraper code
   b.
-Contains directional model code for 1 day window
+Contains directional model code for 1day window
   c.
 Contains directional model code for 4hr window

   To run the above code, just run like any other python file.